Rebecca-Hardy/alexa-skill-personality-test/README.md

 ## Description

-Ask Alexa to `Ask Personality Quiz` and start answering questions to determine your personality type.
+Ask Alexa to `Ask Pancake Quiz` and start answering questions to determine your pancake mood.

 ## Setup

-The skill is a part of the course "Voice User Interface Design in collaboration with Amazon Alexa".
+The skill is a part of the course "Voice User Interface Design in collaboration with Amazon Alexa". s